realm/realm-js/packages/babel-plugin/README.md

 ## Introduction

-The Realm Babel plugin enables you to define your Realm models using standard Typescript syntax - no need to define a separate schema.
+The Realm Babel plugin enables defining your Realm models using standard Typescript syntax - no need to define a separate schema.

 <table>
 <tr>